anahitasocial/anahita-react/README.md

 ![Anahita social networking platform and framework](https://s3.ca-central-1.amazonaws.com/production.anahita.io/media/logos/homepage_logo.png)

+### Women Life Freedom

+We stand in solidarity with Iranian women!

+#MahsaAmini #WomenLifeFreedom #IranRevolution

 # Anahita React

 This project is a front-end Client developed using [React Material-UI](https://mui.com/) for [Anahita](https://github.com/anahitasocial/anahita).
 We are currently using this app for our live website, but please remember that this repository is under active development.